 On April 27, 2020 JSSA, and May 4, 2020 Premier, obtained promissory notes totaling \$3,893,112 under the Small Business Administration's ("SBA") Paycheck Protection Program ("PPP") that is part of the CARES Act stimulus relief.
 The notes bore interest at one percent and required monthly payments of principal and interest on the outstanding principal balance, unless otherwise forgiven in whole or part by the SBA under the CARES Act.
 JSSA and Premier had up to 10 months after the end of the covered period to apply for forgiveness.
 If the notes were not forgiven, payments were to begin, the later of, 10 months after the date the covered period ends, or the date the SBA remits the forgiveness amount.
 The terms of the promissory notes were subject to change depending on final regulation or legislation enacted.
 During the year ended June 30, 2021, the PPP loans were forgiven in their entirety.
-Accordingly, JSSA has recognized loan forgiveness revenue of \$3,893,112 in the consolidated statement of activities and change in net assets.
+Accordingly, JSSA recognized loan forgiveness revenue of \$3,893,112 in the consolidated statement of activities and change in net assets during the year ended June 30, 2021.
+There is a six-year period during which the SBA can review JSSA and Premier's forgiveness calculations.